gordonbrander/todomvc/architecture-examples/reflex/readme.md

 npm run browserify
 ```

+Open `index.html` in your browser.
+You don't need a local server.

 Unfortunately [Browserify][browserify] watch is [broken on OSX 10.7][watch bug],
 but there is a [fix][watch fix] that did not made it to upstream yet.
 As a
 temporary workaround you could use that fix to get watch working: